My Roles – Lead UI/UX Designer for uAttend team

 Implementing an on-boarding setup had a significant impact on new customers.
 After this feature went live, customer support saw a 90% reduction in these types of calls!
 With some of those calls lasting over a hour, it dramatically reduced the time spent on the phone.

 uAttend is a cloud-based system that saves businesses time and money by automating time and attendance management.
 The web portal onboarding allows new account users to set up their pay period, departments, and employees.
 Within seconds, administrators can configure their unique settings for overtime, break, and lunch rules.

-There was no step by step guide to assist users in setting up their product in the web portal.
-User’s would sign up, log in to their account, and have difficulty configuring their business settings.
-They would then call customer support and spend a hour on the phone with a service technician.
+There was no step-by-step guide to assist users in setting up their product in the web portal.
+Users would sign up, log in to their account, and have difficulty configuring their business settings.
+They would then call customer support and spend an hour on the phone with a service technician.
 Not only did it consume our user’s time, but it also would bog down our support team.

 Research and Analysis

-Implement a way and improve the time it took for administrators to set up the business on their new account.
+Implement a way to improve the time it took for administrators to set up the business on their new account.

 Admin Onboarding Flow

 - Users may have many employees spread across multiple departments.

 - Employees need to be added AND assigned to departments.

 - Some users have simple setup while others have advanced policies and rules.